T/Sgt. Johnnie William Bottoms Sr.

 The members of the company boarded trucks and made their way to Mariveles at the southern tip of Bataan.
 They left the trucks and were ordered into a schoolyard.
 They remained in the schoolyard for hours.

 As they sat, the members of his company noticed that Japanese soldiers with rifles were organizing themselves into a formation.
-It soon became apparent to the Americans that this formation was a firing squad.
-The men watched and waited to see what was going to happen.
+It soon became apparent to the Americans that this formation was a firing squad, and they watched and waited to see what was going to happen.

-It was about this time that a Japanese officer pulled up in a jeep and got out.
+It was about this time that a Japanese officer pulled up in car and got out.
 He called a sergeant over to him and said something to him.
-When he was done talking to the sergeant, he got back into the jeep and drove off.
-The sergeant ordered the soldiers to lower their guns.
+When he was done talking to the sergeant, he got back into the car and drove off.
+As the officer drove off, the he sergeant ordered the soldiers to lower their guns.

-Johnnie and the other members of HQ were ordered to move.
-It was this time that Johnnie began the death march.
+The members of HQ were ordered to move and had no idea they had started the death march.
 The first few miles out of Mariveles were uphill.
-At one point, the Prisoners of War were ordered to rest in front of Japanese artillery that was firing on Corregidor and Fort Drum.
-The American guns on Corregidor returned fire.
+At one point, the Prisoners of War were ordered to rest in front of Japanese artillery that was firing on Corregidor and Fort Drum, and the American guns returned fire.
 Shells began to land among the POWs.
 One group of POWs, who attempted to hide in a small shack, was killed when it took a direct hit.
 The Americans did succeed in knocking out three of the four Japanese guns.

-Each boxcar could hold eight horses or forty men.
-The Japanese packed 100 POWs into each car.
+boxcar could hold eight horses or forty men, but the Japanese packed 100 POWs into each car and closed the doors.
 Those men who died remained standing since there was no room for them to fall.

-At Capas, Johnnie and the other POWs disembarked the cars.
-The dead fell to the floor as they living left.
+At Capas, the POWs disembarked the cars, and the dead fell to the floors as they living left.
 The POWs walked the last few miles to Camp O'Donnell.
-It took Johnnie, and the other members of HQ Company, six days to complete the march.
+It had taken HQ Company six days to complete the march.

 T/Sgt.
 Johnnie Bottoms was buried in Calauan's

-As the detail passed the front of the cemetery,
+passed the front of the cemetery, the guard

-the guard ordered the POWs to halt and pointed
+ordered the POWs to halt and pointed to

 English "Attention" and the POWs and the guard